 - Vehicles arriving at the site after midday may not be able to be judged and may be declared ineligible.

-- Minor modifications aimed at ensuring roadworthiness and safety of the vehicle (eg. electric starters, seat belts) are permitted.
+- Minor modifications aimed at ensuring roadworthiness and safety of the vehicle (eg. electric starters, seat belts) are permitted and may show signs of sympathetic use.

 - If you decide to withdraw from the award for any reason, please advise the Organisers as soon as possible to avoid any confusion on the day.
 Refunds of award category fees are not available.